 MATH4PD Numerical Solution of PDEs

-- Finite element method for parabolic equations
+- Finite difference method

 - Spectral methods

 MATH202 and MATH203.
 COMO204, COMO303 and MATH304 are recommended.
 Some experience using the computational software Matlab would be helpful.